Wednesday, April 16th, 2014

 Rabobank Community Room

 a.
 Agenda Approval:

 III.
-Public comment period: Council members discussion will be limited to items not on the agenda.
+Public comment period: Council and community members discussion will be limited to items NOT on the agenda.

 IV.
 Regular Public Agency Reports

 b.
 County Planning & Building: Airlin Singewald – update on prior projects.

 c.
 CCSD: Muril Clif – special meeting report

 V. Regular Business:

 a.
 Special NCAC meeting Friday April 11th 2014: Claudia Harmon Worthen – Election processes